 In today's highly regulated business environment, trade compliance is of utmost importance to ensure ethical operations, maintain a good reputation, and avoid costly penalties.
 Implementing a data analytics tool for red flag identification and risk management is a critical step in supporting the compliance department and the organization as a whole.
 Waiting until the completion of the S4HANA transition may leave the organization vulnerable to compliance risks, data discrepancies, and operational inefficiencies.
 By adopting a data analytics tool early on, the trade compliance department can seamlessly integrate it with both the old and new systems, ensuring continuous risk management, enhanced decision-making, and an unbroken usability experience throughout the transition and beyond.
 Embracing data analytics for trade compliance is not just a necessity; it is an opportunity for businesses to stay competitive, compliant, and future-ready.

 At SEIA we can support your company at every stage of a transition to S4 HANA.
-Depending on your IT environment prior to the transition we can offer different solutions from a one-time data-driven risk assessment, to seamless live-integration with both the old and new systems to ensure that your risk management never misses a beat, to a parallel role out to get the most of out the new environment.
+Depending on your IT environment prior to the transition we can offer different solutions from a one-time data-driven assessment, to seamless live-integration with both the old and new systems through SEIA's PERCEIVE to ensure that your risk management never misses a beat.

 Interested in learning more about SEIA and S4 HANA?
 Reach out to us today!